 These cybersecurity awareness games should also be customizable and based on specific game genres like action, stimulation, or role-playing to meet the organization’s and users’ requirements.
 Customizing the games makes the content more relevant, relatable, and understandable to the player.
 It’s also possible to use third-party services that inject personalized, gamified micro-lessons into a day’s work, which helps keep people on their toes.

 The main focus of gamification in security awareness training is to increase player motivation.
 Games alert them to their progress and make them think about their actions through continuous feedback, and this can be achieved by implementing various gaming elements.
 By integrating gaming elements like badges, rewards, penalties, challenges, competition, leaderboards, and points into cybersecurity training campaigns, organizations can make the gamifying learning experience successful and prompt positive behavior among users.

 Gamification can be integrated into regular cybersecurity awareness and training programs with the help of various games that are customizable and include game elements.
 All this helps to improve users’ behavior and avoid social engineering attacks like phishing.
-Gamifying cybersecurity awareness and training don’t necessarily make for overnight success.
+Gamifying cybersecurity awareness and training doesn’t necessarily make for overnight success.
 It is an ongoing process that requires time, so organizations must introduce various gaming aspects and tailor them to what fits best for their working environment.
-Ask employees for feedback to better understand where you lack and need improvement.
+Ask employees for feedback to understand better where you lack and need improvement.